Fortressbeast/AConLinux/README.md

-Feel like helping me purchase some books or equipment to further my studies?
+Feel like getting me a coffee or helping me purchase some books or equipment to further my studies?
 Part of all donations recieved will be given to other open source projects that I use.

 LTC: MQ61qp1BiMtkrkwEzwoofkDrzjdUGpRz7J